Feel My Rhythm

 "Feel My Rhythm" is a song recorded by South Korean girl group Red Velvet for their extended play The ReVe Festival 2022 – Feel My Rhythm (2022).
-Composed by Jake K, Maria Marcus, Andreas Öberg, and MCK and Korean lyrics written by Seo Ji-eum, the dance-pop song was released as the lead single of the extended play (EP) on March 21, 2022 through SM Entertainment, along with an accompanying music video.
+Written by Seo Ji-eum and composed by various contributors, including Andreas Öberg, the song was released as the lead single of the extended play (EP) on March 21, 2022 through SM Entertainment, along with an accompanying music video.

 Background and release

 Seven months after Red Velvet released their sixth EP Queendom, it was reported that the group was preparing new music.
 On February 18, 2022, SM Entertainment announced that the group would be releasing a new album the following month.
 The title of the EP, The ReVe Festival 2022 – Feel My Rhythm, was confirmed on March 2.
 "Feel My Rhythm" was set for official digital release on March 21, 2022, along with the EP.
-On March 18, the music video teaser was released; the 30-second clip opens with the melody of "Air on the G String" as dancers dressed in "creepy" bird-inspired outfits waltz around the group.
+On March 18, the music video teaser was released; the 30-second clip opens with the melody of Bach's "Air on the G String" as dancers dressed in "creepy" bird-inspired outfits waltz around the group.
 The dark scene features psychedelic references and classical music in the background.
-The music video for the song was also inspired by "Air on the G String" and produced in the form of an opera that pays homage to a famous artwork.
+The music video for the song was also inspired by the said piece and produced in the form of an opera that pays homage to famous artwork, including The Swing, Ophelia, and The Garden of Earthly Delights.

 Composition

-"Feel My Rhythm" was composed by Jake K, Maria Marcus, Andreas Öberg, and MCK, while the lyrics were written by Seo Ji-eum.
-Musically, it is a dance-pop song that samples the Bach arrangement "Air on the G String", featuring "delicate" and "elegant" string melodies, "intense" trap beats, and "fantastic" vocal charm.
+"Feel My Rhythm" was written by Seo Ji-eum and composed by Jake K, Maria Marcus, MCK and Swedish composer Andreas Öberg.
+Musically, it is a dance-pop song that samples Bach's "Air on the G String", featuring "delicate" and "elegant" string melodies, "intense" trap beats, and "fantastic" vocal charm.
 The song draws inspiration from Bach and ballet, blending modern pop sensibilities with classical music.
-It was composed in the key of C-sharp major, with a tempo of 158 beats per minute.
-Its lyrics vividly unravel one's journey to enjoy themselves freely through time and space along with the song.
+It was composed in the key of C-sharp major, with a tempo of 158 beats per minute, while the lyrics vividly unravel one's journey to enjoy themselves freely through time and space along with the song.